agersant/tiger/Roadmap.md

 - [ ] Onion skin?
 - [ ] Editing hitboxes while animation is in workbench?
 Double click to edit frame?
 - [ ] Duplicate animation / animation frame (within same sheet)
+- [ ] Fix bug where changing selection using up/down on the keyboard does not always match item order on screen when frame sources have digits

 ## Tiger 0.4
 - [ ] Review TODO dpi